sbedford/sbedford.github.io/about.md

 permalink: /about/
 ---

-My name is Sean Bedford and I am a Solutions Architect at [Ajilon](www.ajilon.com.au).
+My name is Sean Bedford and I am a Solutions Architect at [Empired](www.empired.com).

 Who knows where this blog will end up - I plan to blog about interesting solutions to problems I have encountered and give my opinion on technology issues but we'll see where we end up.

 ## Employment

-As mentioned, I'm currently working with [Ajilon](www.ajilon.com.au), a business and technology consulting company.
+I've just joined [Empired](www.empired.com) (April 2015), a Microsoft Gold Partner providing specialised consulting services to clients across Australia and New Zeland.
+Empired offers services across Business Productivity Soltions (Dynamics CRM, AX, NAV), Collaboration and Content (SharePoint, Sitecore, etc) as well as IT managed services and application development and integration.

+I work in the Business Productivity Solutions team as a Solution Architect mainly looking at integration and implementation challenges across the Dynamics stack.

-I've worked with Ajilon for the last 5 years as a Solution Architect and Technical Team Lead for projects on the Microsoft stack.
+Previously,  I worked with Ajilon as a Solution Architect and Technical Team Lead for a number of projects on the Microsoft stack.

 I have also done my fair share of Pre-Sales activities which is always a challenge and very enjoyable.

-Prior to Ajilon I worked for [Asciano](www.asciano.com.au) as a System Architect and Technical Lead on the .NET development team.
+Even further back I worked for [Asciano](www.asciano.com.au) as a System Architect and Technical Lead on the .NET development team.
 I was responsible for designing solutions and leading the development team to deliver solutions for this ports and logistics businesses.

 More details on my [Linkedin](http://linkedin.com/in/{{ site.footer-links.linkedin }}) profile.